Cleanshooter/extract-us-city/README.md

 The goal of this project is high precision identification vs. loose identification (a.k.a Micro Understanding).
 So you won't get matches for Cities that don't have any refining context surrounding them.

-### Examples:
+### Examples of what this WON'T do:
 "Brandon went to the park."
 This won't return results because even though there are several cities names Brandon there no context indicating it's a place.

 "Some interesting things happened in Charlotte today."
 This also won't return results even though we know Charlotte is a place (unless interesting things are happening inside of a person named Charlotte which would be strange BUT possible I guess).
 This is because we don't have enough context to know which Charlotte it is.
 Is it Charlotte, MI or Charlotte, TX or... (this list goes on).

 Ultimately we need enough local context to narrow the it down to one match.
-For actual example see the test.js file.
+For actual examples see the test.js file.

 ## Installation